 In April 2017, we and Lilly announced that the FDA had issued a complete response letter for the New Drug Application of baricitinib as a once-daily oral medication for the treatment of moderate-to-severe rheumatoid arthritis.
-The letter indicates that the FDA is unable to approve the application in its current form.
+The letter indicated that the FDA was unable to approve the application in its current form.
 Specifically, the FDA indicated that additional clinical data are needed to determine the most appropriate doses.
 The FDA also stated that additional data are necessary to further characterize safety concerns across treatment arms.
-In July 2017, we and Lilly announced that a resubmission to the FDA for the NDA for baricitinib will be delayed for a period anticipated to be a minimum of 18 months.
-The companies will be further discussing the path forward with the agency and evaluating options for resubmission, including the potential for an additional clinical study, as requested by the FDA.
-The companies continue to disagree with the FDA's conclusions.
+In December 2017, Lilly announced that the NDA for baricitinib had been resubmitted and included new safety and efficacy data.
+The FDA classified the application as a Class II resubmission, which started a new six-month review cycle.